 I’m not sure how I came up with the idea for a Santa Hat Crochet Blanket, but once I had it in my mind, I knew I had to make it.
-When I saw a piece about crocheting the moss stitch, I had one of those light bulb moments and knew that was the perfect stitch for this project.
-Then, Joann had the perfect Bernat Blanket yarn on sale on black Friday and it was a done deal.
-They had the exact perfect shade of red (exclusive to Joann) and then I grabbed the pure white from the baby blanket section.
+When I saw a piece about crocheting the Griddle Stitch, I had one of those light bulb moments and knew that was the perfect stitch for this project.
+Then, Joann’s had the perfect Bernat Blanket yarn on sale on Black Friday and it was a done deal.
+They had the exact perfect shade of red and then I grabbed the pure white from the baby blanket section.

 Santa Hat Crochet Blanket

-- 5 Skeins Racecar Red Bernat Blanket Yarn
+- 10-5.3 oz Skeins Bernat Blanket Yarn in Cranberry

-- 1 Skein White Bernat Baby Blanket Yarn
+- 1-10.5 oz Skein Bernat Baby Blanket Yarn in White

 - Size N 10.00mm Crochet Hook